Blog

 The undetected trap?
 The black box of the new DiGA requirements

-At medXteam, the focus is on clinical data.
-In this context, as CRO we not only carry out clinical trials with medical devices in accordance with MDR and ISO 14155, but also offer all other options and forms of data collection.
-This time the topic of the DiGA is again in this context.
-Data is also collected here.
-But this time the focus is on the question: What potential challenges lie behind the DiGA requirements for manufacturers?
+At medXteam, clinical data is our core focus.
+As a CRO, we not only conduct clinical trials with medical devices in accordance with the MDR and ISO 14155, but also offer all other options and forms of data collection.
+This time, the focus is again on the topic of Digital Health Applications (DiGA).
+Data is collected here as well.
+But this time, the central question is: What potential challenges do the DiGA requirements pose for manufacturers?

 Abbreviations